 The Walt Disney Company takes a holistic approach to ensuring gender equality in our workforce.
-We are proud of the percentage of women we employ across the organisation and that we compensate and promote people based on their roles, experience and performance.
+Whilst we recognise that there is always work to be done to improve any gap, we are proud of the percentage of women we employ across the organisation and that we compensate and promote people based on their roles, experience and performance.

-The statistics included in the gender pay gap measurement are not reflective of that holistic approach as they only measure the difference between average pay for men and women across a workforce as a whole.
-The gender pay gap therefore does not take into account broader impacts such as whether men and women are paid the same for similar jobs (equal pay), and the complexities of a workforce within a multi-faceted organisation including technical expertise and differing responsibilities and experience.
+The statistics included in the Gender Pay Gap measurement are not reflective of that holistic approach as they only measure the difference between average pay for men and women across a workforce as a whole.
+The Gender Pay Gap therefore does not take into account broader impacts such as whether men and women are paid the same for similar jobs (equal pay), and the complexities of a workforce within a multi-faceted organisation including technical expertise and differing responsibilities and experience.